elo-enterprises/docker-alloy-cli/README.md

   <tr>
     <td width=15%><img src=img/icon.png style="width:150px"></td>
     <td>
-      A fork of <a href=https://github.com/motemen/kt-alloy-cli>alloy-cli</a> with small changes for JSON output, plus added dockerization.
+      CLI runner for the <a href=https://alloy.readthedocs.io>alloy specification language</a>.
+Returns JSON for the solver output, and runs from docker so you don't need a java stack.
     </td>
   </tr>
 </table>